Henri Picciotto

 Founder and coordinator: Escape from the Textbook!

-A sharing and collaboration network for math teachers who want to escape from the textbook, whether for a day, a unit, or a whole course.
+A sharing and collaboration network for math teachers who want to escape from the textbook for a day, a unit, or a whole course.
+(Online community with hundreds of members, quarterly gatherings in the Bay Area -- now dormant.)

 California Association of Independent Schools (CAIS)